DoubleBrackets/bitsy-HD/README.md

 The mod is almost entirely based on https://github.com/Level0gamedev/bitsy_X2, but ported into Bitsy 8.

+This is on a clean fork of the base bitsy to contain any messes that may be caused.

-Many thanks to @Level0gamedev for the original mod!
+Many thanks to @Level0gamedev and @synth-ruiner for the original mod!

 ~ a little engine for little games, worlds, and stories ~